Lyapunov criteria for robust forward completeness of distributed parameter systems: Introduction

 \section{Introduction}

 A control system is called forward complete if for any initial condition $x$, and any input $u$, the corresponding trajectory $\phi(\cdot,x,u)$ is well-defined on the whole nonnegative time axis.
-If additionally, for any magnitude $R>0$ and any time $\tau>0$
+If additionally, for any magnitude $r>0$ and any time $\tau>0$

-where $\Dc$ is the space of admissible inputs, then a control system is said to be robustly forward complete (the concept is coined by \cite{Kar04}).
+where $\Dc$ is the space of admissible inputs, then a control system is said to be robustly forward complete (the concept is coined by \cite{Kar04}, but used implicitly at least since \cite{LSW96}).

-\emph{Robust forward completeness (RFC)}, as well as a related concept of boundedness of reachability sets, are important in many contexts.
-They were instrumental for the derivation of converse Lyapunov theorems for global asymptotic stability \cite{LSW96}.
+\emph{Robust forward completeness (RFC)}, as well as a related concept of boundedness of reachability sets, are essential in many contexts.
+They were instrumental in deriving converse Lyapunov theorems for global asymptotic stability \cite{LSW96}.
+They help to establish regularity properties of the flow maps for (in)finite-dimensional nonlinear systems \cite[Theorem 1.40]{Mir23}, \cite[Section 3.5]{Mir23d}.
 Uniform global asymptotic stability for infinite-dimensional systems has been characterized in terms of uniform weak attractivity, local stability, and RFC property in \cite{MiW19a}.
 Criteria for input-to-state stability in terms of uniform limit property, local stability, and boundedness of reachability sets were proved for general nonlinear control systems in \cite{MiW18b}.
 These characterizations, in turn, paved the way for the development of non-coercive Lyapunov methods \cite{MiW19a, MiW18b, JMP20}, characterization of global asymptotic stability for retarded systems \cite{KPC22}, to name a few.

 Sufficient conditions for the global existence of solutions for ordinary differential equations (ODEs) and other classes of control systems are a classic subject \cite{Win45, Had72, Jus67, Tan92, Iwa83}.
 For instance, Wintner's theorem \cite{Win45} shows that an ODE